sandkoan/chayolib/README.md

 # calcpy
-A low-profile calculus module that parses and derives mathematical functions enclosed in strings
+A low-profile calculus module that parses and derives mathematical functions enclosed in strings.

+Goals
+- [ ] Derive using power rule
+- [ ] Derive using power and product rules
+- [ ] Derive using chain rule
+- [ ] General basic integration
+- [ ] Calculate area under a curve
+- [X] Use calculus to calculate projectile motion

+-Aditya Matam, Shynn Lawrence